protz/ocaml-installer/README.md

 3. Checkout a copy of OCamlWin from the OCaml forge, edit Makefile.local and `make && make install`.
 3. Add `c:\ocamlmgw\bin` to your path, `configure` and `make` findlib.
+3. Copy findlib's `src/findlib/topfind.p` to `topfind` in the OCaml Installer directory.
 4. Install NSIS, grab `nsisunz.dll` somewhere on the interwebs and put it NSIS's `Plugins` directory.
 5. Make sure `/cygdrive/c/ocamlmgw/bin` is in your path.